 An arcuate uterus is a mildly variant shape of the uterus.
 It is technically one of the Müllerian duct anomalies, but is often classified as a normal variant.
 It is the uterine anomaly that is least commonly associated with reproductive failure.
 Arcuate uterus can be characterized with ultrasoun...

 Diagnosis almost certain

 Published 01 Sep 2009

 Endometriomas, also known as chocolate cysts or endometriotic cysts, are a localized form of endometriosis and are usually within the ovary.
 They are readily diagnosed on ultrasound, with most demonstrating classical radiographic features.
-Epidemiology These occur in women of reproductive age...
+Epidemiology These occur in up to 10% of women of rep...